ibi-group/otp-middleware/docs/live-tracking.md

 | `TRIP_TRACKING_RAIL_ON_TRACK_RADIUS` | 200 | The threshold in meters below which travelling by rail is considered on track. |
 | `TRIP_TRACKING_TRAM_ON_TRACK_RADIUS` | 100 | The threshold in meters below which travelling by tram is considered on track. |

+#### Leg Segment Duration

-Whether someone is on-time or not is determined by the timestamp of the last location in the `/track` payload and by the following optional configuration parameters in `env.yml`.
+Whether someone is on-time or not is determined by the timestamp of the last location in the `/track` payload and by the optional leg segment duration/time configuration parameter in `env.yml`.
 The longer the segment time, the more tolerant the "on-time" determination is.

 | Parameter | Default value | Description |